 At most SSDI hearings in Marietta, the focus is on the disability of the claimant.
 The SSA staff may have denied the claim because a disability was either not severe or of long enough duration to qualify for benefits, and the hearing may begin with an explanation of these issues under contention.

 The judge is likely to ask the claimant questions and to question witnesses.
 Both the claimant and the SSA may bring expert witnesses to testify regarding their medical conditions and the effect on their ability to perform employment duties.

 Although the hearing is not conducted with the formality of a trial, specific rules must be followed, and statements will be made under oath.
 Moreover, the proceedings will be recorded.
 Therefore, it is essential to be prepared.

-After the hearing, an experienced attorney may be able to gauge how the judge is likely to rule, but definitive results will generally not be available for several weeks.
-The claimant and the claimant’s attorney or representative will receive a written decision in approximately two months.
+After the SSDI hearing, an experienced Marietta attorney may be able to gauge how the judge is likely to rule, but definitive results will generally not be available for several weeks.
+The claimant and their representative will receive a written decision in approximately two months.
 In most cases, the claimant will either receive a denial notice or an award notice explaining the amount of benefits and when they should arrive.

 If a Marietta SSDI hearing results in a denial, the outcome may be appealed by seeking review by the Appeals Board.
 If that appeal provides an unsatisfactory outcome, then the decision may be appealed in federal district court.

-The SSDI hearing often proves to be the most critical point in obtaining SSDI benefits.
-For assistance with preparation or advocacy during the hearing, it is a good idea to consult a knowledgeable SSDI advocate.
-Call today to learn more.
+A Marietta SSDI hearing often proves to be the most critical point in obtaining benefits.
+For assistance with preparation or advocacy during the hearing, it is a good idea to consult a knowledgeable legal advocate.
+Call our team today to learn more.